protohaven/printed_materials/common-tools/arbor_press.typ

 Parts compressed off axis may fly sideways out of the press.

-Material that shatters under compression will fling debris out fo the press at high speed.
+Material that shatters under compression will fling debris out of the press at high speed.

 === Care

+Do not use extension bars on the pulling handle to generate more force in the press.

+(Keep press lubricated?)

 === Use